Germangalia/CoinAutoTrader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md] (LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md] (LICENSE.md) file for details.

 ## Change Log